THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Much of the new local economy would not involve money, and most people would not need to earn much money.
 Many goods and services would be “free” from the commons and cooperatives run by our voluntary committees and working bees, and many would come to us via barter and the giving away of surpluses.
 However we would have town banks and business incubators to enable us to set up the firms we need.
 Some people might pay all their tax by devoting time to working bees.

 A major and little-understood point is that in a zero-growth economy there can be no interest paid on loans or investments.
 That means most of the present finance industry would cease to exist.
-It also means that the presently taken for granted capacity of rich people to get income without having to do any work for it will also cease.
+It also means that the presently taken for granted capacity of rich people to get income without having to do any work for it (that is, "investors"), will also cease.

 There would be many co-operatives and “mutuals”, groups of people with common needs and interests, e.g., child-minding, house building, or bee keeping, who come together to share ideas, labour and good will and to develop and run various operations.
 In general co-ops are far more efficient and productive than private firms.
 The town would assist co-operatives to provide necessary goods, providing working bee labour and (interest-free) loans.